elevien/math50_2025/project.md

 - You should write some Python code to accompany your report and link to your Colab notebook. **Remember to give me permission to view it!** For example, you might simulate a model discussed in the article (15%).
 - You should pose at least one question or future direction which is not raised or answered in the article (15%).

+# How to Select a Good Term Project

+## Step 1: Identify a Specific Question
+Choose a concrete topic or question that genuinely interests you.
+The more specific your question, the easier the next steps will be.

+Your project should fall within the **regression framework**: there should be **predictors (X)** and a **response variable (Y)**.
+Within this framework, there are two broad types of goals:
+- **Prediction:** Can we accurately predict \( Y \) from \( X \)?
+- **Causal inference:** How does changing \( X \) affect \( Y \)?
+(Even causal questions ultimately reduce to prediction)

+Examples of possible questions include:
+- How does infant diet influence longevity?
+- Can statistical indicators predict when a government is about to collapse?
+- How does Spotify use machine learning to generate playlists?

+---

+## Step 2: Find Relevant Literature
+Search for academic papers related to your topic.
+Aim to identify one or two papers that closely align with your interests.
+At this stage, don’t worry too much about technical details or whether the methods directly connect to our course.
+Focus on the *scientific question* first.

+**Note:** Many students want to start with a dataset.
+I strongly encourage you to begin with literature instead.
+One major goal of the project is to practice reading and engaging with published research.
+Doing so will push you beyond the specific examples we cover in class.
+In contrast, students who begin with only a dataset often end up producing something that looks more like a homework exercise than a research project.

+---

+## Step 3: Engage with the Paper
+When you read the paper, one of two outcomes is likely:

+1. **Direct Connection to the Course**
+   - If the methods overlap with what we study, try to reproduce the results.
+   - As you do this, you will encounter challenges, ambiguities, or choices the authors made.
+Documenting and reflecting on these issues, alongside reproducing results, makes for a strong project.

+2. **Use of More Complex Methods**
+   - Often, papers use advanced techniques (e.g., support vector machines, multilevel models).
+   - Before diving into the paper itself, find accessible resources that explain the method.
+   - Once you understand the method, connect it to concepts from class.
+Ideally, you also relate it back to the original paper, but a project focused on a method not covered in class is also acceptable.

+---

+## Iterating on Your Idea
+It’s normal to go through the cycle (Step 1 → Step 2 → Step 3) and decide you’re not satisfied with your direction.
+If this happens, repeat the cycle once more.
+By the second round, I recommend committing to what you’ve found.

+---

+## Evolving with the Course
+When you start your project, we won’t yet have covered all the core ideas I expect you to connect with.
+Ideally, your understanding of the paper should develop alongside the course.
+As we study topics like the bias–variance tradeoff, think about how they appear in the context of your chosen application.